Kotlin/KEEP/proposals/local-lambda-parameters.md

     Kotlin already has a special [exception](https://kotlinlang.org/spec/asynchronous-programming-with-coroutines.html) to function-coloring rules for inline lambda parameters: when a higher-order function that invokes an inline lambda is called from a suspending function, this lambda is allowed to also have suspension points and call other suspending functions.

     `callsInPlace` is a good prerequisite for extending this behavior to non-inline lambdas.
-Color-polymorphic code generation could allow to inherit the caller context and propagate it to `callsInPlace` lambda argument.
-This would allow such lambdas to retain outer function color and have suspension points.
-The same approach could also be used for `@Composable` lambdas.
+However, this proposal does not support this extension.

 * **Support for Non-Local Returns**